absmach/magistrala-docs/docs/dev-guide/lora.md

 #### Messaging

 To forward LoRa messages the lora-adapter subscribes to topics `applications/+/devices/+` of the LoRa Server MQTT broker.
 It verifies the `app_id` and the `dev_eui` of received messages.
-If the mapping exists it uses corresponding `Channel ID` and `Thing ID` to sign and forwards the content of the LoRa message to the Magistrala message broker.
+If the mapping exists it uses corresponding `Channel ID` and `Client ID` to sign and forwards the content of the LoRa message to the Magistrala message broker.

 [lora-adapter]: https://github.com/absmach/magistrala/tree/main/lora
 [lora-server]: https://www.loraserver.io